 Custom video ads on Facebook are booming!
 In fact, 88% of video marketers surveyed say they’re satisfied with their video ad ROI.
 Video ads are a great way to build brand awareness, increase engagement and grab more sales.

-With video, you have an opportunity to share your unique personality, message and custom-brand with viewers.
-And these days all you need to make a video is your smartphone camera, a few apps and some creative ideas and you’re good to go!
+With video, you have an opportunity to share your unique personality, message, and custom brand with viewers.
+And these days all you need to make a video is your smartphone camera, a few apps, and some creative ideas and you’re good to go!

-Hare are some great (and easy to use) Facebook video ad creation tools that are worth checking out:
+Here are some great (and easy to use) Facebook video ad creation tools that are worth checking out:

 - Promo: An award-winning video platform that includes professionally-designed video templates, more than 12.5 million video clips, licensed music, and a user-friendly video editor.

-- Animaker: An online Facebook video maker with a simple drag-and-drop builder that allows you to create both animation and live action videos.
+- Animaker: An online Facebook video maker with a simple drag-and-drop builder that allows you to create both animation and live-action videos.

 - WeVideo: This tool lets you make and edit videos on any device, including Chromebook, Windows, Mac, and mobile.